Negative Stepsizes Make Gradient-Descent-Ascent Converge: Min-max problems with nonlinear gradients

 \begin{proof} For $t=0,...,T-1$, applying~\cref{lem:2step} with $\mu = 0$ gives

 Summing these inequalities over $t$, telescoping, and crudely bounding $\E\|z_{2T} - z^*\|^2 \geq 0$ gives

 Re-arranging and dividing by $T$ completes the proof. \end{proof}

 \cref{thm:gd-cc} shows that on average, the iterates are nearly stationary.
-In practice, this can be implemented by choosing a random stopping time $\tau$ uniformly at random from $\{0, \dots, T-1\}$ and then outputting the last iterate $f(z_{2\tau})$.
-This is why we refer to this result as a ``last iterate'' result.
+In practice, this can be implemented by choosing a random stopping time $\tau$ uniformly at random from $\{0, \dots, T-1\}$ and then outputting the iterate $z_{2\tau}$.
 Indeed,~\cref{thm:gd-cc} then implies that

 where the expectation is now over the choice of stopping time $\tau$ as well as the randomness in the slingshot stepsize schedule.
-Alternatively, one can output the iterate in the trajectory with minimal $\|\nabla f(z_{2t})\|^2$; this enjoys the same performance guarantee in the worst case and can provide better performance in practice as it is adaptive to the problem.
+Alternatively, one can output the ``best iterate'' in the trajectory with minimal $\|\nabla f(z_{2t})\|^2$; this enjoys the same performance guarantee in the worst case and can provide better performance in practice as it is adaptive to the problem.